ExtrieveTechnologies/ImageWizHelper/README.md

    - *If all images have to be resized to the standard page size then use **ResetAllDPI** option*
    - *If only mobile captured images are to be resized then keep **ResetZeroDPI** as the parameter.*

-4. **CompressToPDF** - *This function will take an array of input files and create a single PDF output file.
+**4. CompressToPDF** - *This function will take an array of input files and create a single PDF output file.
 Support input as an array of JPEG, PNG, BMP, & TIFF.
 By default, DLL will select 200 as the standard DPI & A4 as the page size.
 It is recommended to keep a minimum of 150 DPI to avoid quality issues.
 Formats like DJvu, JBIG2, and data PDF are not supported.
 If input format is not supported it will return false.*